The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

 again to be evaluated at~\eqref{zeval}.
 Changing the sign before~$\nabla_{2,\u}$ amounts to replacing the integrals by unbounded integrals, similar as derived in Lemma~\ref{lemmaunbounded} in first order perturbation theory.
 In order to apply this result to second order perturbation theory, we arrange the contributions as follows,

-(being smooth, we can omit the so-called high-energy contributions involving three factors~$k$ or~$p$; for details and our notation see~\cite[Section~2.2]{cfs}).
+(we remark that, being smooth, we can omit the so-called high-energy contributions involving three factors~$k$ or~$p$; for details and our notation see~\cite[Section~2.2]{cfs}).
 Now the terms inside the brackets involve convex line integrals, whereas the operator products outside the brackets can be handled with the help of Lemma~\ref{lemmaunbounded}.
 Using that

 we bring the integral corresponding to the product outside the brackets to the left and apply the replacement rules